 Preparing the Area for Insulation

 A clear and clean workspace allows for safer and more efficient insulation installation.
+Additionally, it is crucial to seal all joints properly to prevent air leakage, ensuring optimal energy efficiency and comfort in your home.

 Clearing the Space